hexsocean/fusion-rodux/README.md

 local store: Rodux.Store = -- a Rodux store of your choice, for example this one would return {10}
 local provideRoduxFusionStore = ProvideStore(store)

--- this is where we map the state to the store local state, disconnect = provideRoduxFusionStore(function(storeState)
+-- this is where we map the state to the store, the function passed in is optional and if it isn't -- passed, then the Fusion state will be the same as the Rodux store state. local state, disconnect = provideRoduxFusionStore(function(storeState)
     return storeState[1] -- choose where the store maps to for this store. end)